More Potential Whistleblowers Are Contacting Congress

 It’s also unknown if their accounts are as significant as that of the intelligence whistleblower whose alarm over President Trump’s July 25 phone call sparked the impeachment probe.
 Investigators often encounter cranks as well as those with genuine knowledge of wrongdoing.
 Nor is it clear if these new ostensible whistleblowers have contacted any inspectors general, as the original two whistleblowers did.

 One knowledgeable source said that the daily accumulation of revelations about Trump’s willingness to use U.S. foreign relations for his personal political benefit has prompted more people to approach Congress.
 Two associates of Trump attorney Rudy Giuliani have been arrested and charged with campaign-finance violations arising from their Ukraine dirt-digging effort.
-The Financial Times reported that Trump China adviser Michael Pillsbury received “quite a bit of background” on Joe Biden’s son after Trump publicly called for China to aid his domestic political prospects.
-The Washington Post reported that Giuliani, a former federal prosecutor, and Trump attempted to quash a prosecution of a Turkish national – represented by Giuliani and important to Turkish President Recep Tayyip Erdogan – for violating Iran sanctions.
+The Financial Times reported that Trump China adviser Michael Pillsbury said he received “quite a bit of background” on Joe Biden’s son after Trump publicly called for China to aid his domestic political prospects.
+The Washington Post reported that Giuliani, a former federal prosecutor, and Trump attempted to quash a prosecution of a Turkish national—represented by Giuliani and important to Turkish President Recep Tayyip Erdogan—for violating Iran sanctions.

 Investigators are using the soon-to-expire congressional recess to vet the accounts they’re getting.